dwmoffatt/macro-zero/README.md

 From prototype to production, macro keyboard utilizing power of a raspberry-pi to take DIY to a whole new level.
 Designed around the raspberry pi zero.

 ## Vision
 The idea behind this device is to create a macro-board to assist with tasks that are repeative or tedious while adding some cool features in a small form factor.
-8 macro keys with 2 rotary encoders and a e-ink display to show options.
+8 macro keys with 2 rotary encoders and a display to show options.
 One rotatry encoder will be to switch between modes changing what each of the 8 macro keys does.
 The other rotary encoder will add additonal features on top of the 8 macro keys per mode.

 ## Design
 ### Software